-The Complainant contends that the disputed domain name is confusingly similar to its "Schneider Electric" trademark, as it is a misspelling of this wholly incorporated trademark.
+The Complainant contends that the disputed domain name is confusingly similar to its "BNP Paribas" trademark, as it is identical to and wholly incorporates this trademark (to which it merely adds a hyphen between the two words).
 This last element is sufficient to support the finding that the disputed domain name is confusingly similar to the Complainant's trademark.
-Indeed, the mere misspelling of the Complainant's trademark does not change the overall impression of a most likely connection with the trademark "Schneider Electric" of the Complainant.
-As to the gTLD ".com", the Complainant suggests that it should be disregarded, as per the usual practice.
+Indeed, the mere adding of a hyphen to the Complainant's trademark does not change the overall impression of a most likely connection with the well-known trademark "BNP Paribas" of the Complainant.
+As to the gTLD ".online", the Complainant suggests that it should be disregarded, as per the usual practice regarding TLDs.

-The Complainant maintains that the Respondent lacks rights or legitimate interests in the disputed domain name because the Respondent is not known by the disputed domain name, the Complainant is not affiliated with nor has it ever authorised the Respondent to register its trademark as a domain name and the Complainant has no business with the Respondent.
+The Complainant maintains that the Respondent lacks rights or legitimate interests in the disputed domain name because the Respondent is not known by the disputed domain name, the Complainant is neither affiliated with nor has it ever authorised the Respondent to register its trademark as a domain name and the Complainant has no business with the Respondent.
+Further, the disputed domain name resolves to a parking page.

-According to the Complainant, given the distinctiveness and reputation of the Schneider Electric trademark, the Respondent registered the disputed domain name with full knowledge of the Complainant's trademark in an intentionally designed way with the aim to create a likelihood of confusion with the Complainant's trademarks and domain names, and this is evidence of the fact that the disputed domain name was registered in bad faith.
+According to the Complainant, given the distinctiveness and reputation of the BNP Paribas trademark (especially in France, where the Respondent is based), the Respondent registered the disputed domain name with full knowledge of the Complainant's trademark in an intentionally designed way with the aim to create a likelihood of confusion with the Complainant's trademarks and domain names, and this is evidence of the fact that the disputed domain name was registered in bad faith.

-With respect to use in bad faith, the Complainant points out that the Respondent has used the disputed domain name as a parking page with commercial links, thus has attempted to mislead and attract Internet users for commercial gain to his own website by using the Complainant's trademark, a fact that in combination with the incorporation of a famous trademark in a domain name proves use in bad faith.
+With respect to use in bad faith, the Complainant points out that the Respondent has used the disputed domain name as a parking page in order to attract users to other relevant websites with the aim of commercial gain, a fact that by itself obviously proves use in bad faith.